SkillsFundingAgency/das-employerapprenticeshipsservice/README.md

 - Open Visual studio as an administrator
 - Open the solution
 - Set SFA.DAS.CloudService as the startup project
-- Running the solution will launch the site in your browser.
+- Running the solution will launch the site in your browser

 ##### Publish the databases